sio/homelab/README.md

 Since this is a personal project and all machines are more or less unique (pets), provisioning new instances is not automated.
-Typically it involves installing operating system on bare metal (preseed, autounattend) or in virtual machine (packer) and adding new hosts to Ansible inventory to be picked up by the next CD invocation.
+Typically it involves installing operating system on bare metal (preseed, autounattend) or in virtual machine (packer, cloudinit) and adding new hosts to Ansible inventory to be picked up by the next CD invocation.

 [pipelines]: https://gitlab.com/sio/server_common/pipelines?ref=deploy